 When a Merchant Cash Advance Makes Sense

-MCA financing is often the right choice when speed and access are the primary concerns.
+MCA financing is often the right choice when speed and access are the priority.

 It may be appropriate when: